7omahawk/Java-Networking/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+## Java Post & Get method

+The get and post method programming of computer networking using Java programming language.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains `src` folder by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources of post and get method program using Java
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management
+## Contact

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+If you have any questions, feedback, or inquiries regarding to post and get method code, please contact our team at [ahulr.official@gmail.com].